openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 Optical data
 """""""""""

 CCDC is originally tested on optical Landsat satellites.
-In SEPAL you have the possibility to select adn combine all past and present Landsat missions, including Tier 1 and Tier 2 collections, to run it on decadal-long time-series.
+In SEPAL you have the possibility to select and combine all past and present Landsat missions, including Tier 1 and Tier 2 collections, to run it on decadal-long time-series.

 .. warning::